Donut Media: Money Pit

-Uploaded every other Wednesday, Money Pit was a show where Zach Jobe (host) adds upgrades and modifications to his Mazda Miata or more recently, a BMW 3 Series, and also has DIY tutorials for working on project cars.
-The Mazda Miata's modification focuses mainly on trackable daily use, and the BMW 3 Series's modification focuses on rallying.
+Uploaded every other Wednesday, Money Pit was a show where Zach Jobe (host) added upgrades and modifications to his Mazda Miata or, more recently, a BMW 3 Series.
+The show also featured DIY tutorials for working on project cars.
+The Mazda Miata's modification focuses mainly on trackable daily use, and the BMW 3 Series's modification focused on rallying.
 In February 2024, Donut introduced a new project, a 1996 Ford Ranger that they will be modifying to be a trophy truck.

 HiLow

 Formerly uploaded every Sunday, James Pumphrey and Nolan Sykes (the main hosts of the show) purchased nearly identical vehicles and modified them to be fun daily drivers that you could take to the track, with either cheap or expensive parts.
-For the first seasons, "Hi" team, which is James' team, modified their Nissan 350Z with expensive parts while "Low" team, which is Nolan's team, relied on cheap parts.
-For the Second Season the show featured a pair of Toyota Tacomas where James and his team used the most expensive parts and Nolan's team used the cheapest parts to modify their trucks into "A truck that can Literally Go Anywhere".
-For the third season, starting in November 2022, a pair of Subaru WRXs are modified to be Time attack cars.
-During season 3, both cars suffered from reliability issues, leading to several blown engines.
+For the first seasons, James' "Hi Team" modified their Nissan 350Z with expensive parts while Nolan's "Low Team" used cheap parts.
+The second season featured a pair of Toyota Tacomas and the same team dynamics with the goal of creating "A truck that can Literally Go Anywhere".
+In November 2022, the third season began with the goal of turning Subaru WRXs into Time attack cars.
+During season three, both cars suffered reliability issues, leading to several blown engines.
 James also totaled Hi car while attempting to set a lap time.
-In late August 2024, a fourth season started, which concluded on December 20, 2024.
-In this season, a pair of Ford Mustang GTs were modified for drag racing.
+In 2023, a story was added to Forza Horizon 5 based on HiLow.
+Season four ran from August to December 20, 2024, where the teams modified a pair of Ford Mustang GTs for drag racing.